-The AAA battery-powered Quip toothbrush produces sonic vibrations at 15,000 strokes per minute, around half the strength of some other electric toothbrushes.
-This means that you still have to use a circular brushing motion, just as you would with a manual toothbrush – you can’t simply move it around your mouth and let it do all the hard work for you.
+The AAA battery-powered Quip toothbrush produces sonic vibrations at 15,000 strokes per minute.
+It's a lot faster than you can brush manually, but most of the best sonic toothbrushes vibrate at 40,000 to 60,000 movements per minute.
+This means that with Quip you still have to use a circular brushing motion, just as you would with a manual toothbrush – you can't simply move it around your mouth and let it do all the hard work for you.

 You might wonder, then, why to bother with this powered brush at all.
 Well, the toothbrush also features a timer and quad-pacer, which helps you clean each quadrant of your mouth for the recommended 30 seconds.
 Although these are standard on pretty much all modern electric toothbrushes, Quip argue that any other bells and whistles are simply a distraction, and have made many of us forget how to brush our teeth correctly in the first place.

 Quip toothbrush bristles are a little different to standard brushes, as the brush has a mixture of normal (nylon) and silicone bristles.
 The heads are designed to be strong enough to clean away plaque, but soft enough that they don't cause any damage in the process.
 There's also a tongue scraper on the back of the head (but if you really want to keep your tongue clean, look into buying a proper tongue scraper).

 The battery lasts for about three months which, conveniently, is when you'll receive a new toothbrush head and battery from your subscription plan.

 This toothbrush has earned the American Dental Association Seal of Acceptance “based on [their] finding that the product is safe and has shown efficacy in removing plaque and helping to prevent and reduce gingivitis, when used as directed.”

 How does the Quip toothbrush compare to other electric toothbrushes in the UK?